 - Mentor of the Year – Catherine Thompson

-- Advocate of the Year (two nominations) – Senator Sine Kerr and Chuck Podolack
+- Advocate of the Year (two nominations) – Senator Sine Kerr and Chuck Podolak

 - Business Partner of the Year – Discover Gila County

-- Buck Appleby Hunter Education Instructor of the Year – Jessica Manuel
+- Buck Appleby Hunter Education Instructor of the Year – Jessica Manuell

-- Wildlife Habitat Steward of the Year – Ian Tomlinson
+- Wildlife Habitat Steward of the Year – Vera Earl Ranch, Inc.

 - North American Model Commissioners Award – Ben Avechuco